pcfens/puppet-filebeat/README.md

 [lookup_options](https://docs.puppet.com/puppet/latest/reference/lookup_quick.html#setting-lookupoptions-in-data)
 flag.

+`inputs` can be a Hash that will follow all the parameters listed on this documentation or an Array that will output as is to the input config file.

 ### Usage on Windows

 When installing on Windows, this module will download the windows version of Filebeat from